aungthiha-mh/Notes/README.md

 # Notes
-This is third project on android development.
+This is my third project on Android Development.